victoriaolanipekun/HANQOUT/README.md

 Error handling for forms has not been built.

 <h1>Wins</h1>
-My major win was being able to learn and build with a new language, python and this helped me understand how syntaxes in various language can be similar.
+My major win was being able to learn and build with a new languages Python and this helped me understand how syntaxes in various language can be similar.

 <h1>Key Learnings</h1>
 An important lesson learnt, was importance of designing my project's models and fields correctly.